MC42/hi-im.kim/writing/pmmm/analogue.md

 "And that means *losing* half your matches?"

+"Who told you that!?
+I went 5-3 today!"

+"So you got your ass kicked too, hm?"

-"I went 5-3 today!
-Take it back or I'll add *you* to my list of defeats!"
+"Take it back or I'll add *you* to my list of defeats!"

-A fiendish smile broke out across Kazuko's face, her eyes obscured by the droplets of rain that hit them.
+A fiendish smile broke out across Kazuko's face, her eyes obscured by the droplets of rain that hit her glasses.

 "You wouldn't stab an unarmed woman, would you?"